Tutoring Blog

 Why Does My Child Read Slowly Even When They Understand the Story?

 Many parents notice a confusing pattern: their child can explain what they’ve read, answer comprehension questions correctly, and follow the storyline, yet reading itself is slow, effortful, or tiring.
-This often leads to questions like: If they [...]
+This often leads to questions like: If they understand the story, why is reading still such a struggle?
+Is this [...]

 Why My Child With ADHD Understands Lessons but Can’t Finish Homework

 Many parents of children with ADHD share the same concern: “My child understands the lesson when the teacher explains it, but homework turns into a daily struggle.”
 This disconnect can feel confusing and frustrating.
-If your child is capable of understanding concepts, why is completing [...]
+If your child is capable of understanding concepts, why is completing assignments so difficult?
+The [...]

 Why Some Students Struggle to Learn: Understanding Cognitive Skills, Executive Function, and Learning Differences

 On a quiet Wednesday evening in Montreal, a mother sits across from her son at the kitchen table.
 The homework sheet is simple: a short reading passage followed by a few questions.
-She knows he understands the story because he explained it aloud moments earlier, [...]
+She knows he understands the story because he explained it aloud moments earlier, full of detail and [...]

 Executive Function Coaching for ADHD: Helping Students Stay Organized